oroinc/documentation/user/back-office/system/integrations/ldap-integration.rst

      - *TLS*

      "
-     "**Base Distinguished Name***","The default base distinguished name used by the LDAP server for search (e.g. to search for LDAP accounts).
-This option is required for most account related operations and should indicate the distinguished name under which accounts are located."
+     "**Base Distinguished Name***","The default base distinguished name used by the LDAP server for search (e.g., to search for LDAP accounts).
+This option is required for most account-related operations and should indicate the distinguished name under which accounts are located."
      "**Default Business Unit Owner***","A :term:`business unit <Business Unit>` that will by default own the newly imported users in Oro application (members of this unit can manage the user records subject to the role settings).

-     If you want to assign users to multiple business units, this can be done after the synchronization is complete - another option is to create separate integrations for every default business unit. "
+     If you want to assign users to multiple business units, this can be done after the synchronization is complete.
+Another option is to create separate integrations for every default business unit."

    Optionally, provide the following values, if they are required by the target LDAP server: